Messaging and chat is the future of marketing; a lot of businesses just don’t seem to know it yet.

 There’s nothing better than finishing up your workday and being able to spend time focusing on other things, no matter what that means for you.

 Want time to hit the gym?
 Want to hit happy hour with coworkers?
-Maybe want some extra time to invest in that employee appreciation event.
+Maybe want some extra time to invest in employee appreciation?

 If this sounds like you, then you should definitely be utilizing social media marketing helpers and chatbots in your content marketing strategy.